SonicOriginalSoftware/daft/conductor/server/README.md

   This will report back a failing status code if the pipeline could not be added to the queue.

-  Otherwise responds with a `200` and the location of the pipeline in the queue.
+  Otherwise responds with a `200` and the location/identifier of the pipeline in the queue.

 # `portal` communication